This sermon is part of the sermon series "Discovering God (part one)". See series.

 I know there are people who view God as nothing more than a projection of our minds.
 But the reality is that all we see and are is actually a projection of God's mind.
 It is "in him" that "we live and move and have our being."
 Just as easily as you could let go of the thought of anything that I am saying to you right now and move on to thinking about what you might have for lunch—Should I have the salad plate or the big greasy burger?—God could just let the thought of this Universe or of you and me go.
 He could turn his thoughts to simply enjoying himself instead, and we and this universe would be no more.
 Thankfully, however, God is not only great, he is also good.
 The true glory of God's immense greatness lies in his incomparable goodness.
 That's what I want to reflect on with you today.

 Who is good?

 The Bible says that a man once approached Jesus as he was walking "and fell on his knees before him.
 'Good teacher,' he asked, 'what must I do to inherit eternal life?'
 'Why do you call me good?'
 Jesus answered.
 'No one is good, except God alone" (Mark 10:17-18).
 In saying this Jesus was not suggesting that he wasn't good.
 Oh, he was and is, as we'll return to a bit later.
 No, the reason Jesus answered this way was because he knew how much the human concept of goodness needs stretching.

-Dan Meyer is pastor of Christ Church of Oak Brook in Oak Brook, Illinois.
+Dan Meyer is pastor of Christ Church.us, a nondenominational, multisite church with locations in Oak Brook and Lombard, Illinois.